dave-b-b/dave-b-b/README.md

 ### I'm currently learning the following:
 1. Java
-2. MySQLWorkBench
-3. Docker

 ### I'm collaboring on the following:
-1. I'm working on building an backend server that interfaces with another server
+1. I'm working on building an backend server (Javascript + Node.js) that interfaces with another server

 ### I have learned to use the following:
 1. JavaScript
+2. Java
-2. Node.js
+3. Node.js
-3. Maven
+4. Maven
-4. Spring (XML and Annotations)
+5. SpringBoot
-5. Puppeteer
+6. Puppeteer
-6. Firestore (Functions and database in JavaScript)
+7. Firestore (Functions and database in JavaScript)
-7. AWS (mostly SES, SNS, and Lambda)
+8. AWS (mostly SES, SNS, and Lambda)
-8. JUnit (testing for Java)
+9. JUnit
+10. Docker
+11. MySQLWorkBench